Frustrating SEO Problems

 It might be news to some webmasters that Google can crawl and index a site’s PDF files, but the search engine has had the ability to do this for nearly 18 years.

 Having your PDFs indexed by Google is not always bad, as for example, you might want to host complex and vast instruction manuals for your products.
-Especially things like user manuals or restaurant menus.

 The problem, however, is when Google crawls and indexes PDF documents that you don’t want to be found through search engines.